top of page

 Beats Cartel Logo

-After dabbling in more experimental, electronic-driven sounds on their recent releases, Gold Coast post-punk outfit The Lonesomes are coming out swinging with their new single Black & Blue, stripping back to their blistering roots with a supporting run of live shows.
+After dabbling in more experimental, electronic-driven sounds on their recent releases, Gold Coast post-punk outfit The Lonesomes came out swinging with their most recently released single Black & Blue, stripping back to their blistering roots with a supporting run of live shows.

-Built on heavy riffs and frantic drums, it’s raw, it’s fast, and it’s a reminder of the band’s punk foundations which has seen them support the likes of The Chats, Bad//Dreems, Dune Rats, Mammal, Gut Health and many more whilst being featured on Triple J radio and appearing at a host of alt Australian festivals and events.
+Built on heavy riffs and frantic drums, it’s raw, it’s fast, and it’s a reminder of the band’s punk foundations which has seen them support the likes of The Chats, Bad//Dreems, Dune Rats, Mammal and Gut Health with upcoming supports of DZ Deathrays and These New South Whales in Mar/Apr of 2026.

 “The Lonesomes hit all three targets.
 The songs are great, they’re great at playing them, and they seem to be having a terrific time playing together.
 Really, really good.”